 Welcome to The Hague

 After almost 40 years, the biannual congress of the International Federation of European Law (FIDE) returns to the Netherlands.
-From 12 to 15 May 2021, the Netherlands Association for European Law (NVER) has the honour of welcoming over 450 specialists in EU law in The Hague for the XXIX edition of this “classic” of EU law.
+From 3-6 November 2021, the Netherlands Association for European Law (NVER) has the honour of welcoming over 450 specialists in EU law in The Hague for the XXIX edition of this “classic” of EU law.

 At FIDE the world of European law unites to discuss the state of EU law on both European and national level.
 FIDE congresses unite academia and practice, including endorsement and active participation of members of the Court of Justice of the European Union.
 High level debate is combined with the opportunity to meet with colleagues in a more informal setting.
 The Hague is not only the international city of peace and justice, but also a cozy city of parks, beaches and terraces.